getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 service "wordpress" created
 ```

-# Test out your live blog
+## Test your live blog

-To verify that everything is working, open up a browser and go to your
-node's IP address, like so:
+To verify that everything is working, open a browser window and go to your node's IP address, as follows:

 ```bash
 $ open http://`kubectl cluster-info | awk 'NF>1{print $NF}' | head -n 1`
 ```

 You should see the WordPress installation screen.

-And there you have it!
-You
-have a live blog running on a managed Kubernetes cluster in Carina.
+Congratulations!
+You have a live blog running on a managed Kubernetes cluster in Carina

-# (_Optional_) Remove your WordPress site
+## Remove your WordPress site (optional)

 If you aren't going to use your WordPress site, we recommend that you remove it.
 Removing it deletes any data and any posts that you've made in the site.